eformat/openshift4-rhv-upi/README.md

 * RHV Environment (tested on 4.3)
 * IdM Server with DNS Enabled
  * Must have Proper Forward/Reverse Zones Configured
-* RHEL 7 Server which will act as a Web Server, Load Balancer and DHCP Server
+* RHEL 7 Server which will act as a Bastion hosts, which is also a:
+  * Web Server
+  * Load Balancer
+  * DHCP Server
+  * PXE Server
  * Only Repository Requirement is `rhel-7-server-rpms`

 ### Naming Convention